-- Strong correlations of pH and Ω{Ar} with fCO2 and fCO{2@meanSST} (fCO2 adjusted to the mean - temperature), respectively provide an approach to interpolate pH and Ω{Ar} over large areas in - the fjords of western Norway where underway measurements of fCO2, SST, and SSS are - available.
-However, both the slopes and the intercepts of these correlations vary slightly with - 505 DIC and TA.
-Therefore, the most accurate interpolations will be achieved if the relationships - are calibrated with high frequency observations of the complete carbonate system, measured - at few strategically placed fixed stations. - The Ω{Ar} fCO{2@meanSST} relationship, and the rate of change of its slope and intercept with - 509 DIC, have been used to project the time when under-saturation of calcium carbonate could be - expected to occur in the study area.
-This is expected to occur in the year 2070, if we assume - business as usual emission scenario (RCP 8.5), and that oceanic CO2 concentrations follow - that of the atmosphere (i.e. constant disequilibrium between ocean and atmosphere).
+- 502 We have shown that the strong correlations of pH and Ω Ar with fCO2 and fCO2@meanSST - 503 (fCO2 adjusted to the mean temperature), respectively, provide an approach to interpolate pH - and Ω Ar values both seasonally and spatially.
+Furthermore, the Ω Ar fCO2@meanSST - relationship, and the rate of change of its slope and intercept with DIC, have been used to - so estimate that under-saturation of the aragonite mineral can occur in the study area by the year - 507 2070±10, if we assume business as usual emission scenario (RCP 8.5) and constant CO2 - 508 disequilibrium between ocean and atmosphere.

-5. Acknowledgements
+509 5.
+Acknowledgements

-- We are grateful for financial support by the Research Council of Norway (RCN) through the - project FME SUCCESS, and by the Norwegian Environment Agency through the project - 516 Havforsuring.
-The data collection has been financed by the EU IP CARBOOCEAN (Contract - 517 no. 511176-2).
-This work would not have been possible without the generosity and help of the - liner company SeaTrans AS and the captains and crew of MS Trans Carrier.
-We are grateful - for the technical assistance provided by Tor de Lange, Kristin Jackson and Tomas Sørlie, and - for encouraging and constructive comments from the reviewers (M. Ribas Ribas and E. M. - Jones) that have improved the manuscript.
+- 510 We are grateful for financial support by the Research Council of Norway (RCN) through the - 511 project FME SUCCESS, and by the Norwegian Environment Agency through the project - 512 Havforsuring.
+The data collection has been financed by the EU IP CARBOOCEAN (Contract - no. 511176-2).
+This work would not have been possible without the generosity and help of the - 514 liner company SeaTrans AS and the captains and crew of MS Trans Carrier.
+We are grateful - 515 for the technical assistance provided by Tor de Lange, Kristin Jackson and Tomas Sørlie, and - 516 for encouraging and constructive comments from the reviewers (M. Ribas Ribas and E. M. - 517 Jones) and the topic editor Dr. Mario Hoppema that have improved the manuscript.